Introduction to Low Vision – Part 1

 - Identify at least four diseases which can lead to vision impairment

-- Describe the symptoms associated with at least four diseases which can lead to vision impairment
+- Recognize the symptoms associated with at least four diseases which can lead to vision impairment

-- Describe how magnification is able to help the vision impaired patient
+- Describe how magnification can help the vision impaired patient

 - Compare the various tests that can reveal low vision in a patient